DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 These declarations do require at least one space after them.

 * Next is the variable name.
 This is the name associated with our variable and how we will access them later in our code.\
-It comes after the type of variable with at least one space inbetween them.
+It comes after the type of variable with at least one space in between them.
 Variables name can include all letters, hyphens `-`, underscores `_`, and the dollar sign `$`.\
 You'll notice my variable names are written in [lowerCamelCase](https://whatis.techtarget.com/definition/lowerCamelCase).
 This is because Unity's prewritten variables use this format and it's nice to have everything match.
 Keeps the code readable like we talked about in the [last lesson](./2%20CodeStructure.md).\
 Another rule to follow when making variable names is to make them descriptive, but don't make it redundant.
 Then later when you want to use your variable you will be able to tell what it does.\
 If you had a variable to store your bank account balance a good name could be `accountBalance`.
 A bad name would be `x` or `myCurrentBankAccountBalance`.